Aphaia is advancing a pipeline with the potential to address significant unmet medical needs and markets

 Obesity is far more than just excess weight.
 It is a systemic multi-organ disease with many clinical manifestations bridging the broad spectrum from type 2 diabetes to cardiovascular to neurological disorders.

-APH-012’s ability to restore endogenous nutrient-sensing signaling mechanisms and metabolic homeostasis, combined with its positive safety profile, offers the potential to provide a safe and efficacious treatment option for individuals with obesity in all age groups.
-APH-012 is designed to mimic the metabolic effects of bypass surgery without the adverse effects.
+The ability of Aphaia’s oral glucose formulation to restore endogenous nutrient-sensing signaling mechanisms and metabolic homeostasis, combined with its positive safety profile, offers the potential to provide a safe and efficacious treatment option for individuals with obesity in all age groups.
+The drug formulation is designed to mimic the metabolic effects of bypass surgery without the adverse effects.

 Clinical Trial